epitos/5DayWeatherForcast/README.md

 1. I would have added some error handling.
 2. I would have added some tests.
-3. Would have displayed more content and make the UI look nicer.
+3. I would have displayed more content and make the UI look nicer.